 This soft-shell technical pant was created for the mountains, but we found it to be at home traversing airports and cities both domestic and abroad.

 These “jeans” feel like cotton denim, but are durable enough for intensive travels.

 We have touted this line of travel pants before and couldn’t exclude one of our editor’s favorites from this roundup.
 Check out our review of the chino pants from last year for more details.

-These hybrid cargo pants are sure to be a favorite — and they’re sustainable for the environment.
-The pants are 74 percent organic cotton, 24 percent recycled polyester, and 2 percent spandex for just the right amount of stretch.
+These hybrid twill pants are sure to be a favorite as well as being sustainable for the environment.
+The pants are 77 percent organic cotton, 21 percent recycled polyester, and 2 percent Spandex for just the right amount of stretch.